chilikasha/tinytools/README.md

   > Alternative:
   > [Hookmark](https://hookproductivity.com/) - link information across different apps.

-- [Wox](http://www.wox.one/) - a free launcher for Windows.
-With an `Alt` + `Space` keyboard shortcut you can search for apps, files, folders and any queries on the internet.

 [`Table of contents`](#table-of-contents)

 ## Reading

 - [Braille Scanner](https://apps.apple.com/us/app/braille-scanner/id1517369095) - take a photo of a piece of paper with Braille on it and convert to text.

-- [Foliate](https://github.com/johnfactotum/foliate) - a simple and modern book reader for Linux.

 - [Kill the Newsletter!](https://kill-the-newsletter.com/) - subscribe to a newsletter with a special email address and add a provided Atom feed.
 Each new email will become a new item in your RSS feed.